Ribbinnn/AI-Constipation-front/README.md

 # AI-Constipation-front

+In the project directory,

-install dependencies
+install dependencies.

 ```
 npm install
 ```

-In the project directory, you can run:
+run the app in the development mode.

 ```
 npm start
 ```

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\